yigtkaya/erp-system/purchasing/PRD.md

 ## Overview

 The Purchasing module manages the complete procurement process from requisition to goods receipt.
-It handles supplier management, purchase orders, and inventory receiving, providing the necessary tools to efficiently procure materials and products.
+It handles supplier management, purchase orders, and inventory receiving, providing the necessary tools to efficiently procure materials and products without financial complexity.

 ## Features